 The Arizona, and the Utah are still located in Pearl Harbor today with their crew entombed.
 Only the USS Oklahoma was removed and scrapped.

-During this time I purchased the domain www.ussoklahoma.com and started traveling across the country attending numerous USS Oklahoma reunions, collecting interviews, meeting the vets who served on board the OKIE.
+I purchased the domain www.ussoklahoma.com and started traveling across the country attending numerous USS Oklahoma reunions, collecting interviews, meeting the vets who served on board the OKIE.
 I purchased material and collected numerous photographs to tell the story of this great ship.
 This website was massive at one time to enlighten the general public about the crew and the battleship.

 When you have an ideal and you share your vision with others you will empower them to be part owners and miracles will begin to happen.